Antisemitism in Ukraine: Euromaidan and War in Ukraine

 There were also cases of exploitation of antisemitism and "the Jewish question" in propaganda campaigns, such as speculations used by the administration of President Viktor Yanukovych in the first (November 2013) days of the Euromaidan mass protests.
 The conclusion of the (earlier mentioned) National Minority Rights Monitoring Group report describes a peak of antisemitic incidents in 2014, probably due to the instabilily in Ukraine.
 In March 2014, Rabbi Yaakov Bleich accused Russian sympathizers and nationalists of staging antisemitic provocations to be blamed on Ukrainians.
 He claimed that these provocations were used by the Russian Federation to justify its 2014 invasion of Crimea.

 According to a 2016 report by Kharkiv Human Rights Protection Group, there was a significant drop in xenophobic violence in Ukraine, with the exception of the Russian-occupied areas in Eastern Ukraine.

 In January 2017, thousands of Ukrainian nationalists marched in Kyiv while celebrating the birthday of Stepan Bandera; of these, many participants chanted "Jews out" in German.

 A Pew Research Poll which was published on March 27, 2018, found that Ukrainians are far more likely to welcome Jews as fellow citizens than the populations of neighboring countries are, including the populations of all of the other countries in Eastern Europe.
 Only (5%) of Ukrainians would not accept Jews as fellow citizens, compared to Lithuanians (23%), Romanians (22%), Poles (18%), Russians (14%).

 Since 2018, the United Jewish Community of Ukraine has been systematically monitoring cases of antisemitism in Ukraine.
 In January 2019, the UJCU published its first report.
 In that report, the UJCU said it had recorded 107 antisemitic incidents in 2018, including 73 "direct" cases (actions intended to humiliate, insult or threaten Jews, or conspiracy theories about them); 18 "indirect" cases (e.g. the glorification of historical figures involved in atrocities against Jews); and 16 cases of antisemitic "statements or actions" by officials.
 The report noted an increase in cases of what it described as "everyday" antisemitism in Ukraine, as well as antisemitic vandalism and "indirect" antisemitism.
 It said that this increase was presumably linked to the fact that such incidents had not been tracked in previous years, and also stated that no cases of "physical violence motivated by intolerance towards Jews" had been recorded in 2018.

 Joel Lion, Israel's ambassador to Ukraine, reported an increase in antisemitism in Ukraine in 2020 and added that "If postcards with Nazi symbols are sold near Maidan, you shouldn't need to go and complain".
 In 2019, the Anti-Defamation League found nearly 70 percent of Ukrainians agreeing that "Jews have too much power in the business world."

-Historical analysis
+Full-scale Russian invasion of Ukraine

 The issue of antisemitism in Ukraine received worldwide attention in 2022, when Vladimir Putin's Russia invaded Ukraine, alleging the need to "denazify" the country and its government.